OUDSL/openrefine-humanities/index.md

 * [Cleaning Data](#cleaning-data)

 ## Introduction
 * This lesson will walk you through the steps of using Open Refine to cleany messy data gathered from other sources or perhaps compiled yourself over time.
-Examples of messy data include capitalization inconsistencies, date formats, and alternative spellings for personal names, locations, or organizations.
+We will cover some common

 ## What is OpenRefine?
 * OpenRefine is a free, open source tool that is designed to help you clean messy spreadsheet data in large batches rather than one field at a time.
 Once downloaded, it will run through your web browser offline.
 Your computer needs to have [Java JRE](https://www.java.com/en/download/) installed, which most computers have installed already.